digital-asset/docs.daml.com/README.md

 - [Build and view the docs locally](https://github.com/digital-asset/docs.daml.com#build-and-view-the-docs-locally)
 - [How to commit changes to the docs](https://github.com/digital-asset/docs.daml.com#how-to-update-the-docs)

-:arrow_right: If you encounter any issues, reach out to #team-daml on Slack.
+:arrow_right: If you encounter any issues, reach out to #product-docs on Slack.

 ## Setting up this repo locally

 ### Prerequisites

 * Install [direnv](https://github.com/direnv/direnv/blob/master/docs/installation.md) for the environment variables.
 * Install the [Nix](https://nixos.org/download.html) package manager, multi-user option.

 :warning: Make sure you select Mac OS on the left menu for the correct Nix installation command.

 * [JFrog access](https://digitalasset.jfrog.io/ui/admin/artifactory/user_profile)
   You need a JFrog account for accessing the build artifacts.
 Check you can see the `assembly` directory in the list of Artifacts.
 If you don't have it, ask `#org-security` for `readers` access.